alpharaoh/AmongUsBot/README.md

 1) Open your command prompt on windows as administrator
 2) Type "python3".
 If you don't have it installed, Microsoft Store will open automatically and you can download it from there.
 If you do have it installed, type "quit()" to quit from the python environment and carry on
+3) Download tesseract <a href="https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe" download>here</a> and install it
 3) Copy and paste the text below into your command prompt and wait for them all to install

 ```